 b) Typically, juvenile genetically altered mice or wild-type mice will be administered with a virus or agent.
 This will lead to the expression of a gene (e.g. Cyclin T1) specifically in the heart.
 At adulthood, mice will undergo experimental heart attack by injury of a coronary artery, which requires surgery to access the heart.
 In some cases, a gene inducing agent will be injected directly into the heart tissue.
 Food may be withdrawn for short periods.
 Blood sampling may be used to assess biomarkers of MI.
-Some animals will not be recovered from myocardial infarction surgery.
 After recovery from surgery, a non-toxic protein activating agent will be administered by injection.
 This second agent will transiently activate a switchable protein (e.g. Myc) and should induce proliferation.
 During proliferation, we will label newly made cells by injecting or feeding a specific labelling agent.
 Heart function will be assessed over a time course, usually 28 to 56 days by non-invasive monitoring which will require repeated anaesthesia.
 Alternatively, heart function will be assessed by a surgically inserted device that can monitor over an extended time.
 Mice will be killed humanely at specific time points.